sagemath/sagewiki_to_gh-2022-10-10/days79.md

 == Tutorials on learning python/Sage ==

-For participants starting with python and Sage, we suggest you to read through some (not all!) documentation listed here.
+For participants starting with Python and Sage, we suggest you to read through some (not all!) documentation listed here.

 [[http://doc.sagemath.org/html/en/tutorial/tour.html|A guided tour in Sage]] takes you through basic notions and structures available in Sage.

 [[https://docs.python.org/3/tutorial/|The python tutorial]] guides you through the basic notions to advanced features of python programming language.

-and test you knowledge with the progressive tutorials:
+Test your knowledge with the progressive tutorials:

  i.
 A tutorial for your [[attachment:First steps in Sage.ipynb|First steps in Sage]]
  i.
 A tutorial for you to leran [[attachment:introduction_to_imperative_programming.ipynb|imperative programming]] ( [[attachment:introduction_to_imperative_programming.rst]])
  i.
 A tutorial for you to learn [[attachment:python_object_oriented.ipynb|object oriented python]]

  * Polytope tutorial (Moritz Firsching): [[attachment:Polytope playground.ipynb]]
+ * Representation theory and crystals tutorial (Travis Scrimshaw): [[attachment:repr_theory_tutorial.ipynb|Jupyter notebook]]

 == Sage Development ==

 Sage trac tickets with keyword [[https://trac.sagemath.org/query?status=closed&status=needs_info&status=needs_review&status=needs_work&status=new&status=positive_review&keywords=~days79&order=priority|days79]].
 Do not forget to add the keyword "days79" for Sage trac tickets you are working on during the week.

 == Speakers ==

- * '''Travis Scrimshaw''' on ''Crystals and Box-Ball Systems'' [[https://wiki.sagemath.org/days79?action=AttachFile&do=get&target=scrimshaw_talk.pdf|slides]]
+ * '''Travis Scrimshaw''' on ''Crystals and Box-Ball Systems'' [[attachment:scrimshaw_talk.pdf|slides]]

  * '''Vincent Delecroix''' on ''Computing Lyapunov exponents of the Teichmüller flow''
     * [[attachment:VincentDelecroix-beamer_jerusalem_2016.pdf]]
     * [[attachment:VincentDelecroix-notebook_Jerusalem_2016.ipynb]]